Clinical Patient Navigators

 What is a Clinical Patient Navigator?

-A clinical patient navigator is an oncology nurse who specializes in working with patients diagnosed with cancer.
+A clinical patient navigator is an oncology nurse or social worker who specializes in working with patients diagnosed with cancer.
 The clinical patient navigator is here to make sure you and your family have all the information you need to make the most informed and timely decision about your treatment plan.

 At MMC, we also have a patient navigator who helps patients find and access community resources.
 She is an American Cancer Society (ACS) patient navigator trained in a special ACS program.
 The patient navigator helps patients with non-clinical issues including language and cultural barriers; transportation; lack of financial resources; insurance difficulties; and access to support groups, home health, respite care, or hospice.
 For more information or to make a referral to the ACS patient navigator at MMC, call (207) 396-8335.